zachary-povey/buildkit-inline-cache-issue/README.md

-This repo provides a minimum working example for an issue spotted with buildkit's inline caching in versions >=0.8.0
+This repo provides a minimum working example for an issue spotted with buildkit's inline caching in versions >=0.8.0, see https://github.com/moby/buildkit/issues/2551

 ## Running